 In early spring as soils are warming up to prepare for lush spring growth, mulch should be pulled back from heat-loving medicinal herbs and other garden plants, to allow the darker soil to warm up with the spring sunshine.
 When the summer heat becomes intense mulch can be refreshed to hold in moisture in the drier summer days.

 Garden mulch reduces garden maintenance.
 There are many different types of mulch from alfalfa hay, to dry straw, wood chips, or even rocks.
 The mulch you choose should be based on the natural growing conditions of the plants you choose to grow in your medicinal herb garden.
-And believe it or not, Mediterranean herbs thrive in rocky soil and so do very well when mulched with fine-gravel, which acts as a heat sink.
+And believe it or not, Mediterranean herbs thrive in rocky soil and so do very well when mulched with fine gravel, which acts as a heat sink.

 A word of caution though, with glyphosate resistant alfalfa and grass hay available for livestock fodder, speak to the farm you buy your hay from before you use it as mulch.
 Get the assurance that no herbicides have been sprayed in the hayfield.
 Herbicide residues can damage your garden soils irreparably causing crop failure and destroying soil micro-organisms.
 The same wisdom applies to grass clippings and other large scale mulch you plan to use in your garden.
+Always look for untreated or organic mulch for your garden and compost.
+You may chose to use mushrooms to help clean your garden compost, mushrooms like wine cap can help break down compounds in mulch and compost piles to help protect your plants.
+They’re also awesome garden mushrooms, and distinctive, so you can harvest them for food too.

 Herbs that love full sun and drier soils include: